klaudiosinani/qoa/readme.md

 ### Interactive Prompt

 Initializes an interactive navigable menu based prompt, where the user can navigate within a set of options and select only one of them.
 The options can be defined in the `menu` array while the navigation indicator can be customized through the `symbol` option and if omitted the default string `'>'` will be used.
 The return value is new object with the selected option stored under the specified `handle` property.
+The interactive menu can be navigated through the `up arrow`/`k` & `down arrow`/`j` keys.

 ```js
 const qoa = require('qoa');